Screw Jacks and Food Processing

 - The jacks can be fully loaded in both the retracted and extended positions.

-“T” arrangement are another useful screw jack system option for food equipment manufacturers.
+“T” arrangements are another useful screw jack system option for food equipment manufacturers.

 Application Example - Positioning large mixer